 - Step 8 Continue cooking, uncovered, and stirring 2 more minutes as sugar carmelizes and coats the beans.

-- Step 9 Remove from heat and serve immediately.
+- Step 9 Remove from heat, add bacon, and serve immediately.